Preface

 About the module

-The notes are for the version of MATH27720 Statistics 2 taught in spring 2025 at the University of Manchester.
+The notes are intended for the MATH27720 Statistics 2 course being taught in spring 2026 at the University of Manchester.

 The MATH27720 Statistics 2 module is designed to run over the course of 10 weeks.
 It has the following two part structure: